bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

 6.1.0:
   Support for TYPO3 12 dropped!

-  The emails are now localized too.
+  The emails work now with TYPO3 13 too, and they are now localized too.

 6.1.1:
   Bugfix: tasks fixed.

+Changes in 6.2.0:
+  Layout changed: fieldset added to questions and user data in the form and settings.wrapQuestionTitle1 changed to <legend>